SocietyForArtisticResearch/rc-pandoc-help/01-02-B-Licenses.md

 # Licenses

 Authors can choose different licenses for both their expositions and media.
 A license can help make clear under what conditions you allow your material to be (re)used.
 All rights reserved is the most strict: it means that people have to get your permission to use any material.
-The motivation to publish works under a more liberal Creative Commons license, is that it makes it easier for your materials to be used and distributed by others.
+The motivation to publish under a more liberal Creative Commons license, is that it makes it easier for your materials to be used and distributed by others.

+Peer-reviewed journals may have differing views on licenses, usually based on the requirements of Open Access.

 You can get help choosing the right license on the Creative Commons website:
 <https://creativecommons.org/choose/> and <https://creativecommons.org/faq/>.